se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 to be more rigorous and goes through in great detail the steps, starting from installing a development environment, to writing basic C# programs and finally topics commonly used in real applications
 , such as file handling and debugging.
 If you wish to skip certain parts of the tutorial, the structured contents are displayed on the right side of the website.

-If you want to have a go at maintaining and enhancing a small project, you may find this [airline reservation system](http://1000projects.org/airline-reservation-system-a-net-project-with-code.html) project to be a good starting point.
+If you want to have a go at maintaining and enhancing a small project, you may find this [fictitious airline reservation system](http://1000projects.org/airline-reservation-system-a-net-project-with-code.html) project to be a good starting point.
 It covers commonly used components of a software, such as UI (Application User Interface), data storage and handling, and the logic behind the program (such as buying a ticket).
 More similar projects can be found at [1000projects.org](http://1000projects.org/c-projects.html).